Do you know what the very basic idea behind marketing is?

 Create large pieces of content: Instead of creating content week to week take some time to create larger pieces of content that you can then break up into smaller pieces of content you can plan to distribute across your various platforms.
 Here are some examples:

-- Create 12 healthy food recipes in one go that you can then post once a week to your blog or social.
+- Create 12 healthy food recipes in one go.
+Then post once a week to your blog or social.
 All you need is a picture of the finished dish and a recipe.
 You can then reuse these as content at a later date.

-- Do something like a “30 exercises in 30 days” program on Instagram where you post one short exercise tutorial per day.
+- Do something like a “30 exercises in 30 days” program on Instagram.
+With this, you post one short exercise tutorial per day.
 Film all these over a weekend at have them ready to go.
 Repeat this process if you want to try it again the next month.

 Collect testimonials each month: Testimonials are one of the most powerful marketing tools if done correctly.
-These success stories show off the real results of your fitness studios efforts and are a great way of telling a person’s personal journey in case study form.
+These success stories show off the real results of your fitness studios efforts.
+They are a great way of telling a person’s personal journey in case study form.
 This will always interest an audience.

 Make it a key task to collect at least 1 to 2 testimonials a month.